mulderp/mulderp.github.com/_posts/2014-03-16-unix-in-the-browser.md

 layout: post
 tags: javascript, node, browserify
 ---
 The command-line is an important tool for both, Unix and Node.
 The command-line supports running and exploring programs.
 Its philosophy reminds us to think about keeping ideas simple.
-And, it allows us to to compose big ideas from many smaller ones.
+And, it allows us to compose big ideas from many smaller ones.
 (The command-line can even be a medium for interactive presentations, as [@substack shows here](http://vimeo.com/62988591) )

 One of the most important command-line tools in Node is: [npm](http://en.wikipedia.org/wiki/Npm_(software)).
 Currently, [npmjs](https://www.npmjs.org/), serves more than 60k JavaScript modules.
 And, you can access most of these codebases easily from the browser with [browserify](http://browserify.org/).